Thermophotovoltaic energy conversion

 Thermophotovoltaic (TPV) energy conversion is a direct conversion process from heat to electricity via photons.
-A basic thermophotovoltaic system consists of a hot object emitting thermal radiation and a photovoltaic cell similar to a solar cell but tuned to the spectrum being admitted from the hot object.
+A basic thermophotovoltaic system consists of a hot object emitting thermal radiation and a photovoltaic cell similar to a solar cell but tuned to the spectrum being emitted from the hot object.

 As TPV systems generally work at lower temperatures than solar cells, their efficiencies tend to be low.
 Offsetting this through the use of multi-junction cells based on non-silicon materials is common, but generally very expensive.
 This currently limits TPV to niche roles like spacecraft power and waste heat collection from larger systems like steam turbines.